WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```

 The `Task.request_cancellation` method is called by the host or wasm caller
-(via the `Call` interface of `Task`) to signal that they don't need the return
+to signal that they don't need the return value and that the caller should hurry
-value and that the caller should hurry up and call the `OnResolve` callback.
-If
+up and call the `OnResolve` callback.
+If a task is waiting to start in
-a task is waiting to start in `Task.enter` due to backpressure, then it is
+`Task.enter` due to backpressure, then it is immediately cancelled without
-immediately cancelled without running any guest code.
-Otherwise, if *any* of a
+running any guest code.
+Otherwise, if *any* of a cancelled `Task`'s `Thread`s
-cancelled `Task`'s `Thread`s are expecting cancellation (e.g., when
+are expecting cancellation (e.g., when an `async callback` export returns to the
-an `async callback` export returns to the event loop or when a `waitable-set.*`
+event loop or when a `waitable-set.*` or `thread.*` built-in is called with
-or `thread.*` built-in is called with `cancellable` set), `request_cancellation`
+`cancellable` set), `request_cancellation` immediately resumes that thread
-immediately resumes that thread (picking one nondeterministically if there are
+(picking one nondeterministically if there are multiple), giving the thread the
-multiple), giving the thread the chance to handle cancellation promptly
+chance to handle cancellation promptly (allowing `subtask.cancel` to complete
-(allowing `subtask.cancel` to complete eagerly without returning `BLOCKED`).
+eagerly without returning `BLOCKED`).
 ```python
   def request_cancellation(self):
     if self.waiting_to_enter is not None: